 - Colour chips

-Before you begin setting up the baseboard, you will need to ensure that you wear some safety glasses and earplugs to keep you safe.
+Before setting up the baseboard, you must ensure that you wear some safety glasses and earplugs to keep you safe.

 To start, get rid of any old baseboards that you have.
-Then you will need to measure the boards and the wall to ensure that they will fit each wall.
+Then you will need to measure the boards and the wall to ensure they fit each wall.

-If you are installing a baseboard in an area with outside corners then cut them just a couple of inches longer than the length of the wall so you can make mitre cuts later on.
+If you are installing a baseboard in an area with outside corners, cut them a couple of inches longer than the length of the wall so you can make mitre cuts later on.

 Then, use a level to ensure that the floor is level.
 If it is, you can then install the baseboard.
 You should start in an inside corner, then hold your board up against the wall.